Making Circles of Welcome Out of Gatherings of Strangers at the

 It is inspiring to see so many different groups of people- youth, Sasha Bruce Staff, Stand-Up for Kids volunteers, and members of the First Church congregation come together for the shared purpose of honoring each other’s humanity and creating a space that is fun and warm for all.
 Whether it’s watching a movie, playing a board game, goofing off with friends or connecting with services, there’s something for everyone here.
 Having a space that is specifically designed for the purpose of connecting and having fun with each person there is so energizing, and I feel very grateful to be part of this community.

 There’s room for you to help at the DIC.
-Please consider coming on Monday nights or donating snacks or toiletries.
+Please consider coming on Monday or Wednesday nights or donating snacks or toiletries.
 Please contact Janneke Ratcliffe at Janneke1018@gmail.com for more information about helping to support downtown DC youth.